cocode/TrekBASIC/superstartrek.md

 Q1, Q2 are the Quadrant, S1, S2 are the sector co-ordinates

 ## Line Numbers / Subroutines
-**1990** checks energy.
+All numbers are for supersstartrek.bas.
+2060 Main command input
+branches for each command: 2140 ONIGOTO2300,1980,4000,4260,4700,5530,5690,7290,6270
+4000 LRS
+4030 Print long range sensor results.
+N(3) is the current line's three squares.
+    if n(x)<0, then that quadrant is out of the galaxy.
+    Z(8,8) is the record of the galaxy that you have already seen.
+You can print it with comand "COM", followed by computer command 0 **1990** checks energy.
 It does not appear to be syntactically valid, but is not rasing an error